 One factor that makes a company attractive to acquirers is being strategically located.
 For example, if the acquirer can keep its production costs low by acquiring the other company, then the acquirer will be willing to pay a higher price for the acquiree.
 Thus, when there’s a smooth acquisition, the acquirer will look for ways to save money by minimizing redundant overheads.
-For example, there would be no need to continue keeping two warehouses when one is enough to get the job done.
+For example, there would likely be no need to continue keeping two warehouses when one is sufficient.

 2. Clean operating history

-Another reason why a company may be attractive to acquirers is if it has a clean operating background.
-It means that the target company has consistent sources of revenue and steady operations.
-Keep in mind that most acquirers will want the acquisition to go through without any issues.
-As such, they will avoid companies that have filed for bankruptcy in the past or ones that have a history of losing major clients.
+Another reason why a company may be attractive to an acquirer is its operating background.
+This means that the target company has consistent sources of revenue and steady operations.
+Keep in mind that most acquirers want the acquisition to go through without any issues.
+As such, they avoid companies that have filed for bankruptcy in the past or that have a history of losing major clients.

 3. Trend of enhancing shareholder value